 Thank you to everyone who sent in an application this year.
 11 applications were received and the successful applications 21/22 are below.
 Work will now commence on the projects and evaluation reports will be received by the EDISG in due course

 An awareness-raising event for EHU students and staff.
-A 3 day event celebrating neurodiversity (focusing on SpLD related neurodiversity – dyslexia, dyspraxia, ADHD) with daily themes/activities/interactive events.
+A three day event celebrating neurodiversity (focusing on SpLD related neurodiversity – dyslexia, dyspraxia, ADHD) with daily themes/activities/interactive events.
 Online and physical student resource packs to aid with study skills development, whilst promoting academic resilience and wellbeing.

 Successful applications 2022/23